refuel-ai/autolabel/docs/guide/llms/llms.md

 * `flan-t5-xxl`

-This is a 13 billion parameter model, which is also available on Huggingface [here](https://huggingface.co/google/flan-t5-xxl).
+This is a 13 billion parameter model, which is also available on Hugging Face [here](https://huggingface.co/google/flan-t5-xxl).
 However, running such a huge model locally is a challenge, which is why we are currently hosting the model on our servers.

 ### Setup
 To use Refuel models with Autolabel, make sure set the following environment variable: